Stinners/dumb_chapel_lsp/README.md

 # dumb_chapel_lsp
-An extremely simple LSP for the Chapel Programming Language
+An extremely simple language server for the Chapel programming language